Consistent Dialogue Generation with Self-supervised Feature Learning: Conclusion

 \section{Conclusion}

 We present a self-supervised feature learning framework to abstract high-level latent representations of topic and persona information underlying the dialogue context and leverage these representations to generate more consistent dialogue in a controllable manner.
-Compared with previous works, it delivers superior empirical results and is more data-efficient.
-In future work, leveraging pretrained model to initialize our feature extractor could potentially improve the results.
-Our focus here, however, has been on presenting a general framework that can stand as a building block for multiple architectures.
-Combining and aligning supervised and unsupervised features are should further improve feature learning and interpretability.
-We expect our method can also facilitate style transfer and long-form generation to improve consistency.
+For future work, investigating the variance reduction strategies for controllable text generation would presumably improve the controllablity of the feature units.
+Besides, combining and aligning supervised and unsupervised features would potentially enable better feature learning and interpretability.
+Our approach can be adapted to facilitate style transfer and long-form text generation \cite{guo2017long, zhang2017adversarial} to improve the generation consistency.